 To engage and release the brake lever lock, use the following procedure:

-- 1. Squeeze the hand brake lever two or three times and release it. - 2.
-Depress and hold the brake lever lock. - 3.
+- 1. Depress and hold the brake lever lock. - 2.
 While holding in on the brake lever lock, squeeze the brake lever.

 ■ NOTE: It will click as it engages and the brake lever will not return to its released position.